Logarithmic motivic homotopy theory: Introduction

-is equivalent to the cyclotomic trace $\Tr\colon \Kth\to \TC$ in $\infShv_{Nis}(\Sm/k,\infSpt)$. \end{thm} The assumption on resolution of singularities here comes from the equivalence between $\inflogH^{\SmAdm}(k)$ and $\inflogH^{\Adm}(k)$, but we do not consider it to be crucial.
-We see \eqref{eq:tr_intro} as a first important step in studying \emph{ motivic filtrations} on $\TC$ and variants by using the geometric methods given by motivic homotopy theory, such as the slice filtration.
+of homotopy commutative monoids in $\inflogSH(k)$ preserving orientations. \end{thm} The assumption on resolution of singularities here comes from the equivalence between $\inflogH(k)$ and a variant denoted $\inflogH^{\Adm}(k)$, in which we invert arbitrary proper birational maps which are isomorphisms on the complement of the log structure, but we do not consider it to be crucial.
+We see \eqref{eq:tr_intro} as a first important step in studying \emph{motivic filtrations} on $\TC$ and variants by using the geometric methods given by motivic homotopy theory, such as the slice filtration.
 See \S \ref{future} below.